GhayasAhmad/auto-background-remover/README.md

 > [!important]
 > This repository is primarily focused on ensuring the app size remains minimal and does not require the integration of additional Python libraries.
 For more accurate results or if you prefer solutions involving Python libraries, feel free to contact me.

+## 🚀 Let’s Work Together

+I’m actively open to freelance opportunities, collaborations, and contract-based Android or Compose Multiplatform app development projects.

+- 📩 **Hire Me for Your Next Project**: Whether you’re a startup, business, or individual looking to build a mobile app with modern technologies like Jetpack Compose, Kotlin Multiplatform, or Android native, I’m available for consulting and development work.
+- 🤝 **Business Inquiries & Partnerships**: If you’re interested in technical collaboration, white-label development, or building innovative digital products together, feel free to reach out.
+- 💼 **Available for Remote Work, Short-Term Contracts, or Long-Term Engagements**

+---

 **Connect with me on**
 </br>